sdss/explorer/docs/examples/hr.md

 Let's create and compare a few color magnitude diagrams.

 !!! note
     This guide is slightly outdated, but everything still applies.
 The plots just look different, really.
+For example, all references to `best` here should be substituted with `mwmlite`.

-To start, we'll load the `best` reductions, which contain SDSS-V's best parameter estimates for all stars.
+To start, we'll load the `mwmlite` reductions, which contain SDSS-V's best parameter estimates for all stars.
 This is automatically done when you load the app.

 ![image_20241211095950](../assets/image_20241211095950.png)

 We can create a new heatmap or scatter plot with the **Add View** button.

 ![image_20241211100053](../assets/image_20241211100053.png)